MonstoBusta/ExperimentConTrolS/README.md

 This mod adds better controls, reach-around features, etc.

-Haven't you dreamed to travel in your modded Minecraft world with your controller?
+Have you ever dreamed of test CTS combat with your controller?
 Yes?
 Then this mod is made for you!

-This mod also adds controller support.
+Did I forget to mention this mod adds controller support.

 ## ✅ Features: